General Information – FAQs

 How can I deliver personal items to a patient?
 (Effective October 28, 2017)

-It may be necessary to bring personal items to patients who arrive with limited clothing, or who need cash (no coinage) to use the vending machines, or cigarettes.
+It may be necessary to bring personal items to patients who arrive with limited clothing, or who need cash (no coinage) to use the vending machines.
 Such personal items may be delivered on:

 All items are to be delivered to the Admissions Department at the Patient Care Building.
 Patients are allowed to have up to 7 days’ worth of clothing, so please do not bring large quantities of clothing items.
 All units have laundry facilities.
 If they have 7days worth already in our system, we will decline to take it at that time.
 No valuables will be accepted.

-NO food, beverages, medications, or valuables should be delivered for the patient.
+No food, beverages, medications, valuables, tobacco or nicotine related products should be delivered for the patient.

 Use of Cell Phones/ Cameras/ Recording Equipment Not Allowed